top of page

 What is Clostridial Disease?

-Clostridial diseases include Lamb Dysentery, Pulpy Kidney, Pasteurella/Pneumonia Braxy, Blackleg, Tetanus and Black Disease.
+Clostridial diseases include Pulpy Kidney, Pasteurella, Bighead, Blackleg & Tetanus.
 They all derive from the Clostridium bacteria and can be prevented with vaccinations.
 They largely affect sheep, goats and cows, but are possible in alpacas.

 Symptoms of Clostridial Disease in alpacas